 About Penthrox

 Penthrox is a pain-relieving medicine that patients breathe in through a small, green plastic device.
-This inhaler device gives them a much smaller dose than we would use with a general anaesthetic (which sends patients to sleep).
+(The device is sometimes called a 'green whistle'.)

 The device contains an active anaesthetic substance called methoxyflurane.